Send Comments to IFOND

 IFOND has a reference section of links to articles, abstracts other web sites, authorities and institutions.
 IFOND reprints previously published peer reviewed articles about optic nerve disease.
 The IFOND Dictionary is our glossary of terms relevant to optic nerve disease with hyperlinks to Wikipedia, PubMed and other references.

-Please contact us if you would like to suggest more features for the site or to make contributions.
+Please contact us if you would like to suggest more features for the site, to make contributions, to donate or to apply for research funding.

 Projects